If you love hi-fi gear, you won’t love what you’re about to see.

 Underneath the hood, all is revealed…

-- Stop going to ‘gurus’ for work like this.
-This sort of nonsense wastes time, money and devalues equipment.
+- Don’t go to ‘gurus’ for work like this, it wastes time, and money and devalues equipment.

 - Don’t shake this CD player around too much!